subquery/documentation/docs/quickstart/quickstart_chains/ethereum.md

 ## Goals

-The goal of this quick start guide is to index all rewards from the Flare FTSO Reward Manager from Flare's Songbird network.
+The goal of this quick start guide is to index all ethereum Gravatars created or updated on the ethereum mainnet.

 ::: warning
-Before we begin, make sure that you have initialised your project using the provided steps in the [Start Here](../quickstart.md) section. **Please initialise a Flare Songbird Network, not Flare Network**
+Before we begin, make sure that you have initialised your project using the provided steps in the [Start Here](../quickstart.md) section. **Please initialise a Ethereum project**
 :::

 Now, let's move forward and update these configurations.